Low-risk abstraction activities – NFU outlines position

 River on a farm

-The Environment Agency is seeking views on a proposed new regulatory position statement to allow for a more risk-based approach when abstracting more than 20 cubic meters of water per day, while protecting the environment and other water users.
+The NFU has responded to proposals for a new regulatory position statement that would allow for a more risk-based approach when abstracting more than 20 cubic meters of water per day.

-Consideration of abstraction at high-flow, as opposed to abstraction during flood warnings, is a key ask of the NFU and so it is important that our members' views are represented in this consultation.
+Consideration of abstraction at high-flow, as opposed to abstraction during flood warnings, is a key ask of the NFU and so it is important that our members' views were represented in this consultation.

 10 February 2026